parkermmr/EGB242/EGB242_A2_Report_G98.md

 ### Learning & Understanding
 *Summarize key learnings from the project.*

+Learning & Understanding
+As a group we leart the importance of precise signal processing techniques to enhance data quality, The application of Hamming windows effectively reduced spectral leakage of our signal, revealing critical frequency components.
+It was evident that the use of noise reduction methods like inverse filtering improved audio signal clarity, highlighting the need for advanced filtering techniques.

 ### Challenges & Limitations
 *Discuss the main challenges and limitations faced.*

+Some of the significant challenges we faced during the project included dealing with persistent single-tone noise despite initial filtering efforts, this noise could be addressed with future improvements.
+Another contraint we faced was the 18° discrepancy in the camera's angular placement, this required meticulous voltage calibration.
+Limitations arose from the need for more sophisticated filtering methods to completely eliminate noise and enhance image clarity for accurate analysis.

 ### Future Improvements
 *Propose potential improvements for future projects.*

+Future assignments could benefit from using more advanced noise reduction techniques to reduce the remaining single-tone noise discrepencies.
+Enhancing voltage calibration methods could also further improve the accuracy of the rovers panoramic sweeps.
+Even exploring new filtering technologies may provide more precise solutions for maintaining signal integrity across various frequencies similar to what we used.

 ### Teamwork & Collaboration
 *Reflect on teamwork and collaboration during the project.*